not much has changed for the 2017/18 Fall Winter term. Bigger changes will happen sometime in the near future.

 So, we're going to be slowly integrating the scores in the Large Ensemble Library into the music library's larger collection, over the next year or so.

-Whenever the music library itself is open, someone can run down and open the door for you.
+During business hours, someone can always run down and open the door for you.
 That means these hours during the Fall/Winter terms:

 But it should feel familiar, because ultimately it will be just like signing out other scores and resources from the rest of the library.
 Cataloging the Large Ensemble Library scores is a long-term project, though, and in the meantime we ask for your patience and help.
 Here's how we'd like it to work: